 Nicolae Ceaușescu was the communist president from 1965 and quickly turned into a dictator, with any criticism of him being strictly forbidden.

-He used money from the national budget, that should have gone on things like food and heating, to pay off the country’s debt, which turned it into an insular state and plunged the huge majority of people into poverty (while he and a select few politicians lived in opulence).
+He used money from the national budget, which should have gone on things like food and heating, to pay off the country’s debt, which turned it into an insular state and plunged the huge majority of people into poverty (while he and a select few politicians lived in opulence).

 Eventually, in the late 1980s, people got sick of this way of life and turned against Ceaușescu, with him eventually being executed by firing squad.

 On a Communist Bucharest walking tour, you’ll explore the city with a local and see Revolution Square, where the main uprising that saw the end of Ceaușescu’s reign took place and churches that were moved on train tracks to make way for Communist buildings.
-It’s definitely one of the best ways to learn about this part of Romania’s history.
+It’s one of the best ways to learn about this part of Romania’s history.

 Take a tour of the Palace of the Parliament

-When walking through Bucharest city centre, it’s impossible to ignore the imposing, looming Palace of the Parliament.
+When walking through Bucharest’s city centre, it’s impossible to ignore the imposing, looming Palace of the Parliament.
 It squats on the skyline of the city, at the end of Bulevardul Unirii, which is one of the longest boulevards in the world.

 The Palace of the Parliament itself is record-breaking.
 It’s the heaviest building in the world, weighing over four billion kilograms, over nine billion pounds or four million tonnes.
 Aside from the Pentagon, it’s the second-largest administrative building globally.